Introduction

 Real-time upserts (atomically updating or inserting records_ allow for immediate refinements to vectors and their associated metadata without introducing downtime or complex migrations.
 This capability is especially important for applications like personalized recommendations or rapidly changing search corpora, where the underlying data is constantly updated.

 Support for deletions and automatic time-to-live (TTL) policies ensures that expired, obsolete, or sensitive data doesn’t linger in the search index or database.
 This is also important for compliance, as regulations increasingly require timely data removal.
 Open-source vector databases with robust upsert, delete, and TTL functionality can maintain accurate datasets while simplifying adherence to data governance and privacy standards.
+As data-governance and privacy rules tighten, automated deletion and retention controls have shifted from a nice-to-have to a baseline expectation.

 Multi-tenancy, namespaces, quotas, and RBAC